-Our high standards of care for our animals comes at a price, in order to maintain these standards and achieve financial stability, fundraisers, community awareness and participation is a must.
+Our high standards of care for our animals does not come for free.
+In order to maintain these standards and achieve financial stability, fundraisers, community awareness and participation is a must.
 The pride with which our community takes in the shelter experience offers us the ability to sustain this unique shelter.

 WAG is transparent and honest in its actions and communications to give our stakeholders a high level of confidence.

 The Regional Municipality of Whistler (RMOW) provides the building that Whistler Animals Galore currently occupies, as well as funding grants.
 In exchange, WAG provides animal bylaw services for the municipality, which includes taking care of impounded dogs, identifying owners and contacting them, recording the input and release of the animal, and taking payment.

-In all, this only provides 28% of the funds WAG needs to perform its animal rescue mandate.
+For this service, the RMOW provides partial funding WAG needs to perform its animal rescue mandate.